 A major concern that you may have about going back to work is that you will miss the joy of watching your baby cross those initial developmental milestones.
 Consider the following:

 - Daycare: When you choose a daycare, it will mean you will not be present with your baby most of the time.
 Your baby will achieve most of her developmental milestones in the first few years of life.
-You will probably miss watching her sit up, crawl, walk, and speak for the first time.
+You may also miss the opportunities to offer immediate comfort to your baby through troubling times.

 Roxane Maar, a mother, writer, and tech startup founder, shares the reason behind her unconventional choice not to enroll her daughters in daycare or nursery.
 She says, “I wanted them to have the opportunity to be deeply connected with their family in their first few years of life, to be in a stress-less environment, to be able to do things at their own pace, without being rushed or interfered with.
 I wanted them to be exposed to different cultures and languages; I wanted them to be close to nature (i).”